Key Takeaways at a Glance

 Concealed Prior Damage (Vorschaeden)

-Unreported accidents jeopardize your insurance coverage.
+Unreported prior accidents can jeopardize your insurance coverage.

 Missed Cancellation Deadlines (Kuendigungsfristen)